TheFreeCoin/DEFI-freefinance-document/core-products/pancakeswap-pools.md

 Providing liquidity is not without risk, as you may be exposed to impermanent loss.
 [“Simply put, impermanent loss is the difference between holding tokens in an AMM and holding them in your wallet.” - Nate Hindman](https://blog.bancor.network/beginners-guide-to-getting-rekt-by-impermanent-loss-7c9510cb2f22)

 It’s not all bad for liquidity providers as you will also be given a reward in the form of trading fees.
-Whenever someone trades PancakeSwap, the trader pays a 0.2% fee, of which 0.17% is added to the liquidity pool of the swap pair they traded on.
+Whenever someone trades FreeFinance, the trader pays a 0.2% fee, of which 0.17% is added to the liquidity pool of the swap pair they traded on.

 For example: